Irene890/Cloud-Tasks/XYZOrgRDSMysql.md

 Success Criteria.
 _The success of the Amazon RDS with MySQL implementation at XYZ Corporation will be measured against the following criteria:_
 ##### 1. Database Functionality:
 - The RDS MySQL database is fully functional, meeting the specified requirements and providing reliable data storage and retrieval capabilities.
 ##### 2. Data Migration Success:
 - Successful migration of existing data to RDS MySQL with minimal downtime and data integrity maintained throughout the process.
 ##### 3. System Integration:
 - Seamless integration of RDS MySQL with existing systems and applications, ensuring compatibility and interoperability.

 ### What is RDS?  ![image](https://github.com/Irene890/Cloud-Tasks/assets/133228414/83e30a38-048b-491e-b333-cac56e7b1c9e)
 It's a managed database option for MySQL, Maria, PostgreSQL, Microsoft SQL Server, Oracle and MySQL-compatible Aurora. -Best for structured, relational data store needs. -Offers automanted backups and patching in customer-defined maintenance windows.

+##### Amazon RDS Read Replica:
+Purpose:Read replicas are used to offload read operations from the primary DB instance, improving overall performance.
+They can also be used to enhance availability by promoting a read replica to the primary if needed.

+##### Amazon RDS Snapshot:
+Purpose: Backup and Recovery: Snapshots are primarily used for creating backups of your DB instance.
+Point-in-Time Restore: They allow you to restore your database to a specific point in time.